codacy/codacy-ruff/docs/description/PYI062_duplicate-literal-member.md

 Duplicate literal members are redundant and should be removed.
 ## Example
 ```
+from typing import Literal
 foo: Literal["a", "b", "a"]
 ```
 ## Use instead:
 ```
+from typing import Literal
 foo: Literal["a", "b"]
 Fix safety
 This rule's fix is marked as safe, unless the type annotation contains comments.